 I started out with these Salted Caramel Scones.
 Big hit baby, especially with the kids.

-And in search of another scones recipe, I came across this one from an endearing writer and passionate cook from one of my favorite blogs.
-Honey Scones with Sweet Calamansi Glaze.
+In search of another scones recipe, I came across this one from an endearing writer and passionate cook from one of my favorite blogs.

 Preheat the oven to 400 degrees F. In a large bowl, whisk together flour, baking powder, and salt.